Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Numerical Results

-\textit{Ray linking.} For the TOF-based and the Green's function-based approaches, the ray linking was performed on the updates of the sound speed and wavenumber maps for each of emitter-receiver pairs separately.
-For each update of the wavenumber map and each emitter-receiver pair, the ray linking was done by iteratively updating the initial unit direction of the ray using a Secant method \cite{Javaherian2,Javaherian1,Anderson2}.
+\textit{Ray linking.} For the Green's function-based approaches, the ray linking was performed on the updates of the sound speed and wavenumber maps for each of emitter-receiver pairs separately.
+For each update of the wavenumber map and each emitter-receiver pair, the ray linking was done by iteratively updating the initial unit direction of the ray using a Secant method \cite{Javaherian2,Javaherian1}.
 The initial guess for the unknown initial unit direction of the ray was set the obtained optimal initial direction after ray linking for the last previous update of the wavenumber map, and the ray's trajectory was iteratively computed using the first part of Algorithm \ref{alg:ray_tracing} until the interception point of the ray by the detection ring matches the receiver position within a tolerance.

-The parameters of Green's functions $g$ and reciprocal Green's functions $g_{\dagger}$ (included in the backprojection formula for the Hessian-free approach) were computed along the linked rays.
-(See the formulae given in section \ref{sec:Discretised-approximation}.)
-For computing the geometrical portion of amplitudes, linked rays are used as reference rays, and paraxial rays are computed in vicinity of the reference rays via implementing the second part of Algorithm \ref{alg:ray_tracing}.
-For ray tracing and ray linking, an averaging window of size 7 grid points was applied on the updated wavenumber maps, but integration along the linked rays and approximating the Green’s functions using the formulae in section \ref{sec:Discretised-approximation} were applied on the nonsmoothed updates.
+The parameters of the Green’s functions \( g \) and reciprocal Green’s functions \( g_{\dagger} \) (the latter included in the backprojection formula for the Hessian-free approach) were computed along the linked rays, following the expressions provided in Section~\ref{sec:Discretised-approximation}.
+To compute the geometrical component of the amplitudes, the linked rays were used as reference rays, while paraxial rays were traced in their vicinity by implementing the second part of Algorithm~\ref{alg:ray_tracing}.
+For ray tracing and ray linking, an averaging window of variable size—13, 11, 9, and 7 grid points, decreasing from low to high frequencies—was applied to the updated wavenumber maps.
+However, integration along the linked rays and the approximation of the Green’s functions using the formulae in Section~\ref{sec:Discretised-approximation} were performed on the non-smoothed updates.